mesh-adaptation/mesh-adaptation.github.io/docs/source/index.rst

 like.
 Animate can then be used to transform the initial mesh into an adapted mesh, making use of the metric to guide the transformations.

+**Goalie** is more of an 'outer-loop' package, which is responsible for goal-oriented mesh adaptation pipelines for solving partial differential equations (PDEs) using adapted meshes.
+It supports solving time-dependent PDEs and their adjoints on sequences of meshes, performing goal-oriented error estimation, and adapting the meshes in the sequence with a user-provided adaptor function.
+A key example of such an adaptor function is one which uses Animate and the metric-based approach.

 .. rubric:: Mathematical background